bigkorupto/mammad-kabiri-uniqa/README.md

 > Yes, big corrupto acknowledges that Mr Gerald Bauer has been employed as a code monkey at
 > our enterprise since 2009.
 >
-> Yes, Mr Wolfgang Küchl and Mr Mammad Kabiri fired Mr Bauer on September 23rd 2020 in writing (per email
+> Yes, Mr Wolfgang Küchl - the personnel chief -  and Mr Mammad Kabiri - the employee's department manager -
+> fired Mr Bauer on September 23rd 2020 in writing (per email
 > and per registered letter) without warning and effective immediately.
 >
 > Hold on!
-Yes, Mr Wolfgang Küchl issued a warning back in February (!) before the first lockdown
+Yes, Mr Wolfgang Küchl issued a warning in writing back in February (!) before the first lockdown
-> in writing BUT yes, Mr Mammad Kabiri never sent or told Mr Bauer or anybody else (incl.
+> BUT yes, Mr Mammad Kabiri never sent or told Mr Bauer or anybody else (incl.
 > the workers' council) about the warning.
 >

 Fired without cause?

 > Yes, Mr Mammad Kabiri hasn't talked to Mr Bauer since the lockdown in March
+> [on purpose - continuing the "pre-corona" Please, Leave Now!
+Why Are You Still Here?! harassment campaign]
 > and,
 > thus, Mr Mammad Kabiri can assure you that Mr Bauer hasn't worked at all!
 > The missing time-sheet that records all hours proves the point.
 No time-sheet!
 No hours!
 No work!
 >
+> [Why ask Mr Bauer's the day-to-day product manager [from a different department]?
+> Obviously, Mr Mammad Kabiri is the only official and formal manager that counts.
+Full stop.]
+>
-> We ask the judge to throw out Mr Bauer's absurd claim of getting terminated
+> We ask the judge to uphold Free Enterpise! and throw out Mr Bauer's absurd claim of getting terminated
 > according to Austrian law and getting paid (~$10 000 for three month).
 > We reserve the right to counter file
 > to get back seven month of paid-out salary for pretenting to work from home!